Gimhanfdo/Gimhanfdo/README.md

 ## 👨‍💻 About Me

-I am a motivated Software Engineering undergraduate with a strong interest in **Full-Stack Development** and **Machine Learning**.
-I'm passionate about continuous learning and eager to explore opportunities that bridge technology and business innovation.
+I am a motivated Software Engineering undergraduate with a strong interest in **Full-Stack Development**, **AI** and **Machine Learning**.
+I'm passionate about continuous learning and eager to explore opportunities that bridge technology and finance innovation.

 ---